ANFTechTeam/ANFCapacityManager/README.md

 * Optionally, when an Azure NetApp Files Volume reaches the specified percent consumed threshold, the volume quota (size) will be increased by the percent specified between 10-100%.
 * If increasing the volume size exceeds the capacity of the containing capacity pool, the capacity pool size will also be increased to accomodate the new volume size.
+* Because CRR target volumes will be increased to match the source, ANFCapacityManager will now verify there is sufficient space in the target volume's capacity pool and increase capacity as needed.
 * For an exmaple of how this works, click [here](./ResizeWorkflow.md).

 ## Prerequisites and Permissions